biocore/qiime/doc/scripts/make_rarefaction_plots.rst

 	-o, `-`-output_dir
 		Path to the output directory
 	`-`-output_type
 		Write the HTML output as one file, images embedded, or several.
-Options are file_creation, multiple files, and memory. [default: file_creation]
+Options are "file_creation" and "memory". [default: file_creation]
 	`-`-generate_per_sample_plots
 		Generate per sample plots for each of the metadata categories.
-This will allow you to show/hide samples from the plots but will required a larger processing time.
-In general, this practice is useful only for small datasets. [default: False]
+This will allow you to show/hide samples from the plots but will require a longer processing time.
+In general, this option is useful only for small datasets. [default: False]
 	`-`-generate_average_tables
 		Generate average tables of results.
 A summary of the metrics and alpha diversity measurements. [default: False]